 Another one of the world’s most famous drives is none other than the Great Ocean Road—a drive that spans the Southwestern coast of Australia before doubling back to Melbourne.

 You could either head back immediately or stay a night at one of the many backpacker inns at Apollo Bay.
 After all those beach views, the drive back to Melbourne offers something different.
 By going further inland and through Cape Otway, the road goes through the thick, dense forests of Otway National Park.
 It’s a whole other mood in there, and trust us when we say you’ll most likely miss it once you’re back in the bustling city.
+If the thought of driving on the 'opposite side of the road' isn't your cup of tea, you'll find numerous outstanding guided tours for your Great Ocean Road itinerary.

 It’s best to visit in late summer, between March and April, when the weather’s just right.